-UAPD officers may request assistance of Police Aides, Community Service Officers, and Parking and Transportation Services (PTS) with traffic control and point control.
-Requests for assistance can be made through UAPD Dispatch or through the special event planning process.
+UAPD may request assistance of Parking and Transportation Services (PTS) with traffic control and point control on UA owned streets.
+Requests for assistance can be made through UAPD Dispatch.

 Use of Traffic Vest

 All authorized personnel engaging in traffic/point control shall wear reflective traffic vests.
 (CALEA 61.3.2a/g)